ComradDoge/DogeEU4/README.md

 - Maxos New Shattered by Maxos
 - New World Dynamic Colony Names by Cwrwi
 - Excelmakesbelhappy (Arumba discord mod) by various contributors on Arumba discord.
+- Idea Groups Expanded 1.30.3 by Big Boss#8763.
+Thanks a bunch for letting me use it!

 # THINGS ALREADY DONE